 The process began with an assessment of current and projected program needs for space and supporting infrastructure.
 It will result in a campus plan, extensive data resources, and flexible planning tools to be used to support decisions.

 We have used an iterative process of developing the master plan.
 Concepts and options were presented to stakeholders along the way, leading to multiple presentations of the proposed master plan in October and November 2013.
-The plan is anticipated to be finalized for presentation to the University System of New Hampshire Board of Trustees in January 2014.
+The current Master Plan was approved by the USNH Board of Trustees in January 2014.

 On behalf of the Master Planning/Facilities Planning Advisory Committee, you are invited to review the information on this page.
 Please stay tuned here, for further updates.